University of Oregon: Facilities and housing

+There are several other residence halls.
+Kalapuya Ilihi opened next to Global Scholars Hall, and hosts 531 students, as well as includes an open-space for students and faculty on the ground floor.
+Unthank Hall completed construction in 2019 and opened to student use in 2021.

 Athletics

-The University of Oregon is a member of the Pac-12 Conference and the Division I Football Bowl Subdivision of the NCAA.
+The University of Oregon is a member of the Big Ten Conference and the Division I Football Bowl Subdivision of the NCAA.
 The athletic programs have garnered 28 NCAA team championships, as well as 60 NCAA individual champions in various track and field events.
 The strength of the track program, as well as its connection to Nike, has made Eugene known as "Track Town, USA".
 The two primary rivals of the Oregon Ducks football team are the Washington Huskies and the Oregon State Beavers, though they also have a strong rivalry with the Washington State Cougars.
 The football rivalry with Oregon State University is one of the nation's oldest.
 Every year, the two teams face off in the last game of the regular season.
 The two teams have faced each other nearly every year since 1894 except for five years.
 Games were not held in 1900, 1901, 1911, 1943, and 1944.

 The university competes in 14 sports: football, men's and women's basketball, cross country, track and field, baseball, softball, men's and women's tennis, men's and women's golf, women's soccer, women's lacrosse, women's volleyball, and acrobatics & tumbling.
 This does not include club sports which competes at the Division I level in Rugby, Soccer, Rowing, and Waterpolo.
 As well as women's Division I club athletics in Rowing, Rugby, and Waterpolo.

 With 20 NCAA championships between them, cross country and track and field are the two programs at the university that have enjoyed the most success.
 The programs have produced many world-class athletes including Steve Prefontaine and Alberto Salazar, the latter of whom was also a coach until he was banned for life.
 Nike had been formed by the former track and field head coach Bill Bowerman and former University of Oregon track runner Phil Knight.
 The successes of the programs have given the name of Track Town, USA to Eugene.

 Created in 1893, the football team played its first game in 1894 and won its first Rose Bowl in 1917 against the University of Pennsylvania.
-The 1938–39 men's basketball team, nicknamed the "Tall Firs," won the first-ever NCAA basketball tournament by defeating Ohio State in the March 28, 1939 championship game.
+The 1938–39 men's basketball team, nicknamed the "Tall Firs", won the first-ever NCAA basketball tournament by defeating Ohio State in the March 28, 1939, championship game.

 Originally recognized as an official sport at the university in 1908, baseball was disbanded in 1981 due to concerns with Title IX.
 In 2007, the athletic director Patrick Kilkenny announced plans to reinstate baseball and to drop wrestling while adding women's acrobatics & tumbling.